Chris Benoit double-murder and suicide: Toxicology results

 At the press conference held by the Georgia Bureau of Investigation (GBI) on July 17, 2007, it was announced that three different drugs were found in Nancy's system: hydromorphone, hydrocodone and Xanax.
 All three drugs were found to be at levels investigators considered normal for therapeutic treatment, as opposed to recreational use or abuse.
 A blood-alcohol level was found to be 0.184.
 Kris Sperry, the medical examiner, added it was impossible to say whether any of the blood findings were due to ingestion of alcohol or the post-mortem process.
 It was also ruled out that Nancy was sedated by Benoit before she was murdered.

 Xanax was found in Daniel's system.
 District Attorney Ballard noted this was not a drug that would be given to a child under normal circumstances.
 It was believed that Daniel was sedated before being murdered, with Sperry ruling out that he had died of a drug overdose.
 The GBI, however, said in the press conference that it could not perform tests for steroids or HGH on Daniel because of a lack of urine.

-Xanax and hydrocodone were found in Benoit's system, at levels investigators called consistent with therapeutic use.
+Xanax and hydrocodone were found in Chris Benoit's system, at levels investigators called consistent with therapeutic use.
 Elevated levels of the synthetic anabolic steroid testosterone cypionate were found in his urine; investigators believed that the level found suggested it had been taken recently.
 While testosterone cypionate was found in his urine, there was no evidence of gamma hydroxybutyrate contrary to speculation.
 Benoit tested negative for blood alcohol.